tekknolagi/isdt/lecture-notes/2-vcs.md

 #### Viewing history

-Given that every commit has a parent (which in turn has its own parent), you might naturally want to view all a commit's ancestors.
+Given that every commit (except the first one) has a parent, which in turn has its own parent, you might naturally want to view all a commit's ancestors.
 To do so, you can use `git log`:

 ```console?prompt=$
 $ git log